 our my bags onto the train, we made it into Paris at a little around noon.
 Lucky for us we were staying in an apartment right near Les Halles station, which was a huge benefit for the rest of our trip.
 It took us about a half hour to actually locate our building despite being direction- smart New Yorkers and ended up right in the middle of the Bastille Day parade which was great.

-Our apartment was about a ten to fifteen minute walk from the Lourve, which was great as we were close to so much we wanted to see.
-We were also a five minute walk from Les Halles station which I’d say is equivalent to the Times Square train station back home, as you can catch almost every other line there.
-We also had a main grocery store on our corner and across the street, Walgreens-esque type establishment and a bunch of restaurants.
+Our apartment was about a ten to fifteen-minute walk from the Louve, which was great as we were close to so much we wanted to see.
+We were also a five-minute walk from Les Halles station which I’d say is equivalent to the Times Square train station back home, as you can catch almost every other line there.
+We also had the main grocery store on our corner and across the street, Walgreens-esque type establishment and a bunch of restaurants.
 This place definitely gets an A+ for location.

 After settling in we decided to go roam a bit and grab something to eat.
 Our first meal, steaks, were super underwhelming, which brought me down a bit since it was our first day.
 I definitely should’ve listened to our family friend who said to avoid ordering the steak or beef in France.
-I noticed they were more fatty and just odd cuts from what we’re used to.
+I noticed they were fattier and just odd cuts from what we’re used to.
 Wandering around Paris was great because it gave us a chance to stumble upon things that we didn’t have planned into our schedule, such as the Royal Palais.
 Plus, I could never get enough of the Parisian architecture.
-Mid-day, around the Lourve there is usually various snack carts and as we were still a bit hungry decided to grab a nutella crepe and a fresh squeezed orange/gatorade/lemonade mixture drink of deliciousness.
+Mid-day, around the Louve there is usually various snack carts and as we were still a bit hungry decided to grab a Nutella crepe and a fresh squeezed orange/Gatorade/lemonade mixture drink of deliciousness.

-We had quite a bit of time to spare and wanting to have our first day be as leisurely as possible we decided to the Bateaux Mouche it was.
+We had quite a bit of time to spare and wanted our first day to be as leisurely as possible so decided to the Bateaux Mouche it was.